src-d/blog/content/post/difftree.md

   [mode](https://en.wikipedia.org/wiki/Modes_(Unix)), name and hash of its children, in lexicographic order.

-If we add the hash information of each node, in blue, to the previous figure, we get a more detailed view of the tree:
+If we add the hash information belonging to each node, in blue, to the previous figure, we get a more detailed view of the tree:

 !["An example of a tree with some names and hashes in their